← Back to all signals

 Whether the location falls within a designated Qualified Opportunity Zone.

-Census tract overlay with QOZ designations.
+Census tract overlay with federal QOZ designations.
 Binary indicator with score boost.

 A Development Pipeline score of 60 means development activity scores 60 out of 100 on our fixed-range scale.
 High permit values and satellite-confirmed construction are the strongest contributors.